Enrolment

 Do I need to attend all my timetabled sessions?

-As an international student studying under a Student Visa, you will be subject to the attendance monitoring process set out in the Student Attendance Policy.
+International students studying on a Student Visa will be subject to the attendance monitoring process set out in the Student Attendance and Engagement Policy.
 You may also be subject to additional attendance requirements to ensure that the University can meet its legal obligations and that you fulfil the conditions of your visa.
 If you have low attendance and engagement, then the University may withdraw you from your course and report your withdrawal to the Home Office.

-The Student Academic Engagement Policy can be accessed from the Student Contract page under the relevant academic year.
+The Student Attendance and Engagement Policy can be accessed from the Student Contract page under the relevant academic year.

 How do I register with a GP?